rohithchandra11/Starbucks-customer-segmentation/README.md

 ## 4. Dependencies

 The notebook was written using **python 3.6.10**.
 No extra packages are necessary beyond the Anaconda distribution.
 Main packages used are; **numpy 1.18.1** and **pandas 0.25.3** for data manipulating, **scikit-learn 0.22.1** for machine learning, and **matplotlib 3.1.1** and **seaborn 0.9.0** for visualizations.

-## 5. Acknowledgements
--   [Udacity](https://www.udacity.com/)  for tremendous guidance and mentoring.
--   [MiSK Academy Scholarships](https://misk.org.sa/miskacademy/)  for providing this great opportunity.
--   [Starbucks](https://www.starbucks.com/)  for providing data to work with in this project.